Professor Christopher Soulsby

 - A. Peralta Tapia Peralta (start 2011) Hydrological transit times in Boreal catchments. (with Profs H. Laudon, J. Seibert and D Tetzlaff)

-Evaluating satellite-derived soil moisture data for improving the internal consistency of process-based ecohydrological modellingJournal of Hydrology, vol. 614, 128462Contributions to Journals: Articles
+Evaluating satellite-derived soil moisture data for improving the internal consistency of process-based ecohydrological modellingJournal of Hydrology, vol. 614, no. Part A, 128462Contributions to Journals: Articles

 The imprint of hydroclimate, urbanization and catchment connectivity on the stable isotope dynamics of a large river in Berlin, GermanyJournal of Hydrology, vol. 613, 128335Contributions to Journals: Articles